pydio/cells-client/README.md

 ✔ Configuration saved, you can now use the client to interract with https://cells.my-files.com.
 ```

-*If you have no tab opening in your browser you can manually copy the URL and put it in your browser*
+*If you have no tab opening in your browser you can manually copy the URL and put it in your browser*.

 ## Command completion